-The group of terrorists hijacked four airplanes, sending two of them into the World Trade Center towers and another into the Pentagon.
+The group of terrorists deliberately crashed two airplanes into the North and South Towers of the World Trade Center and a third plane into the Pentagon.

-There were 2,977 people killed that day, a day that will never be forgotten in the hearts of the American people.
+Nearly 3,000 people were killed that day, a day that will never be forgotten in the hearts of the American people.

-Here's a look back at the September 11 attacks by the numbers, and CLICK HERE for more Eyewitness News reflections, photos and stories marking the anniversary of 9/11.
+Here's a look back at the September 11 attacks by the numbers.

-- 2,977 people were killed (and countless more suffered serious injuries and long-term health issues)
+A total of 2,977 people were killed in New York, D.C. and Pennsylvania.
+Countless more suffered serious injuries and long-term health issues.

-- 184 people were killed when American Airlines Flight 77 crashed into the Pentagon
+At the Pentagon in Washington, 184 people were killed when hijacked American Airlines Flight 77 crashed into the building.

 The Associated Press and CNN Wire contributed to this report.